 OTHER STATE GRANTS

-Most New England states have reciprocal agreements for state grants.
+Some New England states have reciprocal agreements for state grants.
 Students from Connecticut and Vermont may use their state grants at Elms College.
-Each state has it’s own eligibility requirements, but most require the FAFSA form be completed by the state deadline.
+Each state has its own eligibility requirements, but most require the FAFSA form be completed by the state deadline.
 Please review your state’s eligibility criteria.